almende/eve/java_gettingstarted.md

     This url needs to be specified, as it is not possible for an agent to know via what servlet it is being called.

-  - The parameter *agent.classes* contains a list with the agent classes which will be hosted by the servlet.
+  - The parameter *agents* contains a list with the agent classes which will be hosted by the servlet.
     Eve comes with a number of example agents, such as the CalcAgent and the EchoAgent, these agents can be used to test if the application runs correctly.
+    Optionally, the parameters *stateful* and *thread_safe* can be defined for each agent.

   - The parameter *context.class* specifies the type of context that will be available for the agents to read and write persistent data.